Aerial View of Blackpool Airport, 2019

 Blackpool Airport Today

 Today, Blackpool Airport operates as an important hub to benefit the whole region.
-It’s a key part of the local economy and as sole owner Blackpool Council ensures that it can continue to be used as an aviation and employment hub for the Fylde coast for the long term.
+It’s a key part of Blackpool Enterprise Zone and local economy.
+As sole owner Blackpool Council ensures that it can continue to be used as an aviation and employment hub for the Fylde coast for the long term.

 Helicopter and other commercial airside activities continue whilst building on these to deliver the overall objective of creating up to 5,000 jobs on the Enterprise Zone site.
 These are some of the activities which take place there today: